Urmia University: Later re-establishment and developments (1965–present)

 The formal foundation for current Urmia University was laid in 1965 when the Agricultural College of Rezaeiye was established.
 Shabani was appointed as the first consular of the newly established college.
 In 1969, Jafar Rassi was appointed as chancellor to continue the expansion of the University.
 In 1970, the Iranian Ministry of Science assigned further development of the college to the university.
 An agreement was signed between the Iranian government and the Near East Foundation in the United States to establish a four-year program.
 Later, Dr. Rassi was appointed as the new consular of the college.
 Dr. Rassi, the longest-serving consular of Urmia University till date, established the Animal Science and Science Departments.
 Under his leadership, the college started a four-year program of bachelor's degree.
 He also established a partnership with European and American schools to establish an exchange of scholars.
 He planned the expansion in Nazlu Campus which is now the primary location for the University.
 With the new developments, the complex was renamed as the University of Rezaeye in 1977.

-After the Iranian Revolution in Iran, the name of this university was changed to Urmia University.
+After the 1979 Iranian Revolution, the name of the university was changed to Urmia University.
 In 1980, the faculty of Medical Science was established.
 As part of the Iranian Ministry of Health, Urmia University of Medical Sciences detached itself from the main school in 1985.
 The Faculty of Humanitarian Science was established in 1989 and Faculty of Engineering was established in 1990.